devabdultech/abdultech.me/src/blog/my-third-blog.md

 readingTime: 6 min
 ---

-# My First Markdown Blog
+# My Third Markdown Blog

 Hello, world!
-This is my first Markdown blog post.
+This is my third Markdown blog post.
 Markdown is a lightweight markup language that allows you to write formatted text using plain text syntax.

 ## What is Markdown?